P0475 Code 7.3 Powerstroke

 • How To Fix: Terminal cleaning should be done with an electrical contact cleaner, or if unavailable, 91% rubbing alcohol can be used as well.
 The terminals must be thoroughly cleaned to ensure optimal performance of the system.

 • Caution: The terminal must be dried completely before beginning the cleaning process.
-Additionally, a dielectric silicone element should always be used to make contact with the terminals.
+Additionally, a dielectric silicone element should always be used to contact the terminals.

 The scanner must be used to reset the error code.
-If this does not succeed, the wiring and connectors are likely to be faulty in nature.
-When a successful reset is achieved, subsequent diagnostic methods can then be employed.
+If this does not succeed, the wiring and connectors will likely be faulty.
+When a successful reset is achieved, subsequent diagnostic methods can be employed.

 📢Read also: P1211 Code 7.3 Powerstroke